Yesterday I found out you can’t disable YouTube’s “related videos” anymore.

 I suppose it makes sense.
 After all, it’s their product, and they can do as they wish.

-Unfortunately this means that people using YouTube to embed videos on their website, have a much higher chance of people clicking through to YouTube, and getting lost in an endless stream of cat videos (which may be good for YouTube, and no-so-good for small businesses).
+This means that people using YouTube to embed videos on their website, have a much higher chance of people clicking through to YouTube, and getting lost in an endless stream of cat videos (which is good for YouTube, but not-so-good for small businesses).

 The Silver Lining – Same Channel Related Videos